OshanaKavishan/gadgets-app-react-native/README.md

 ```
 You can find these keys in your Supabase project settings.

+## 🤝 Contributions
+Contributions, issues, and feature requests are welcome!
+Feel free to connect. ✨

 ## 🎥 Watch the Full Course Video
 If you want to deepen your understanding or explore a step-by-step guide related to this project, check out this helpful YouTube playlist: